Does Roundup Cause Cancer?

 There is ongoing debate between researchers and regulatory agencies as to whether Roundup increases your cancer risk.
 Bayer, the manufacturer of Roundup, insists that its herbicide is safe when people follow the directions on the label.

 However, the International Agency for Research on Cancer classified glyphosate, Roundup’s active ingredient, a “probable human carcinogen” in 2015.
-The U.S. Environmental Protection Agency disagrees, holding that glyphosate doesn’t cause cancer in humans.
+The U.S. Environmental Protection Agency disagrees and maintains that glyphosate doesn’t cause cancer in humans.
 Even so, mounting scientific research and legal pressures have pushed the EPA to re-evaluate glyphosate’s cancer risks and it intends to revisit its evaluation.

 Outside studies have also revealed concerning findings.
-A 2019 study by the University of Washington, for example, found over 40% increased cancer risk with high glyphosate exposure — a finding not disclosed anywhere on Roundup labels.
+A 2019 study by the University of Washington, for example, found an over 40% increased risk in some cancers with high glyphosate exposure — a finding not disclosed anywhere on Roundup labels.

 “All of the meta-analyses conducted to date, including our own, consistently report the same key finding: exposure to GBHs (glyphosate-based herbicides) are associated with an increased risk of non-Hodgkin lymphoma,” the authors of the study wrote.